hoshikawa2/Weblogic_Market_Place_OCI/README.md

 Through the Market Place, we will have a Weblogic cluster operating in high availability, scalable and integrated with OCI's VCN network.
 In addition, we will activate OCI Observability where it will be possible to monitor and track the operating metrics of the Weblogic cluster.

+## Pre Requisites

+- Knowledge of **Weblogic** architecture, configuration and deployment
+- An **OCI** tenancy ready to use

+## Objectives

+With this material, you will:

+- Prepare and configure your **Weblogic Cluster** with Observability and Autoscaling
+- Create a **Terraform** script to use with your DevOps automation

-### Create an Object Storage to save your Terraform Script
+## Task 1 - Create an Object Storage to save your Terraform Script

 First of all, we need to create a bucket to store the **Terraform** script generated automatically in the **OCI Market Place**.
 Go to the Main Menu and click on Storage and Bucket options